thubtenrigzin/namsel2Mac/README.md

 # namsel
-An OCR application focused machine-print Tibetan text
+An OCR application focused on machine-print Tibetan text